- The minimum wage is the lowest allowed employee pay rate. It differs by state and sometimes city.

 Some cities have already mandated a $15 hourly minimum wage.
 This is true in New York City, where the state minimum wage is currently $11.80 (and will increase to $12.50 on Dec.
 31, 2020).
 This attests to a key facet of state minimum wage laws: If your city mandates a higher minimum wage than your state, the city law supersedes the state law.
 [Need a payroll service to ensure you pay your employees the proper amount?
 Check out our recommendations for the best online payroll services.]

-Key takeaway: Federal minimum wage laws encompass wages, overtime pay and exemptions to both.
+Did you know?: Federal minimum wage laws encompass wages, overtime pay and exemptions to both.
 Some states and cities mandate higher wages than the federal minimum.

 How does the federal minimum wage increase?